athensresearch/athens/README.md

 # What is Athens

 Athens is an open-source and local-first alternative to [Roam Research](https://roamresearch.com/).
-Athens is community-driven, and the most private and extensible knowledge graph.
+Athens is the most community-driven, private, and extensible knowledge graph.

 ### Download the free desktop app